Studying in the UK and Coronavirus (COVID-19)

 New measures implemented by universities include buildings that have clearly marked entry and exit points; sanitiser stations, floor markings and social distancing measures.
 Please speak to an SI-UK consultant for university specific measures.

 - In-person Teaching

-A poll conducted by Universities UK has found that the majority of higher education institutes in the UK plan on providing in-person teaching and face-to-face social opportunities this Autumn.
+A poll conducted by Universities UK has found that the majority of higher education institutes in the UK will be providing in-person teaching and face-to-face social opportunities this Autumn.

-97% of the universities surveyed said they will provide some in-person teaching to students at the start of term this year, whilst 87% are planning to provide in-person sporting, fitness and wellbeing activities in the autumn.
+97% of the universities surveyed said they will provide some in-person teaching to students at the start of term this year, whilst 87% are planning to provide in-person sporting, fitness and wellbeing activities.

 - Student Visa Extensions

 All international students whose visas were due to run out by July 31st were granted a one month 'grace period' extension by the UK government.
 This allowed students to arrange travel to their home country now travel restrictions have been lifted.

 The extension originally applied to any student whose visa expired after January 24th and could not leave the UK because of travel restrictions or self-isolation.
 The one-month extension ended on August 31st.
 Students will no longer be able to extend their visa automatically on this basis and must either leave the country or apply to regularise their stay in the UK.

 - Online Consultations